johnpapa/cloud-coding-with-codespaces/README.md

 1. Stop your app (in the terminals).
 1. Commit your changes and push them to the branch.
+1. Open the Command Palette `<F1>`
-1. Create a new Pull Request.
+1. Type and select `GitHub Pull Requests: Create Pull Request`
+1. Click the `Create` button to create the Pull Request
-1. Review, approve, and merge the pull request to the `main` branch.
+1. Optionally, review, approve, and merge the pull request to the `main` branch.

 ### Optional - Deploy to Azure Static Web Apps